twerkmeister/tokenflood/README.md

 | shorter output     | 3038          | 1000           | 30             | 921                                         |
 | both changes       | 3038          | 2000           | 30             | 602                                         |

-We can see that both interventions bring a meaningful and complimentary reduction in latency.
+We can see that both interventions bring a meaningful and complimentary reduction in latency of more than 60%.

-## Professional Services
+## 🛠️ Professional Services 🛠️

 If you are looking for professional support to
 * optimize your LLM accuracy, latency, throughput, or costs
 * fine-tune open models for your use case,
 * designing and building bespoke AI systems

-feel free to reach out to me at thomas@werkmeister.me.
+feel free to reach out to me at thomas@werkmeister.me or on [linkedin](https://www.linkedin.com/in/twerkmeister/).

 ## Installation